-The guaranteed standards scheme is underpinned by regulations made under sections 38(2) to (4), 95(2) to (4) and section 213 of the WIA, which prescribe standards of performance in matters such as the keeping of appointments with customers, dealing with enquiries and complaints from customers, giving notice of interruption of supply, installation of meters and flooding from sewers.
+The Guaranteed Standards Scheme ("GSS") is underpinned by regulations made under sections 38(2) to (4), 95(2) to (4) and section 213 of the WIA, which prescribe minimum levels of service in matters such as the keeping of appointments with customers, dealing with enquiries and complaints from customers, giving notice of interruption of supply, installation of meters and flooding from sewers.

 If a Regulated Company does not meet any of the prescribed standards, the customer is entitled to compensation, normally in the region of £20 for domestic customers and £20 or £50 for business customers (although, in the case of sewer flooding, it can be up to £1,000) within 10 working days of the incident.
 The availability of such compensation is in addition to the availability of any other remedy the customer may have.
-It should be noted that the Thames guaranteed standards scheme is an enhancement of the obligatory statutory scheme in that it offers higher payments for some claims as well as some additional non-statutory guarantees.
+It should be noted that the TWUL's guaranteed standards scheme is an enhancement of the obligatory statutory scheme in that it offers higher payments for some claims as well as some additional non-statutory guarantees.

-The Water Act 2014 extends guaranteed service standards (minimum service standards and payments for service failures) for Household and Non-Household customers to all licensees operating in the retail market.
+The Water Act 2014 extends guaranteed service standards (minimum service standards and payments for service failures) for household and non-household customers to all licensees operating in the retail market.